A Royal Logistics Core bomb disposal team was called to Broadstairs beach yesterday to deal with a British grenade.

 Kent – one of the most heavily UXO contaminated British counties

-Kent was very heavily defended during WWII.
+Kent was heavily defended during WWII.
 This was mainly due to its location, just 20 miles from Nazi occupied France.
 Its coastline bristled with fortifications during the early 1940s and its garrison force numbered in the tens of thousands.

-This never before seen coastal concentration of British military might inevitably resulted in lost or discarded ammunition.
+This never before seen coastal concentration of British military might have inevitably resulted in lost or discarded ammunition.
 Consequently, incidents such as this British grenade find are relatively common.

 In addition, the sea frequently deposits marine UXO (naval mines, naval shells, etc) on beaches all around the world, creating a unique mixed UXO hazard at such localities.